|On this page…|

 When connecting continuous-time source blocks to discrete-time blocks, you might need to interpose a Zero-Order Hold block to discretize the signal.
 Specify the desired sample period for the discrete-time signal in the Sample time parameter of the Zero-Order Hold block.

 Most nonsource blocks in DSP System Toolbox™ software accept continuous-time signals, and all nonsource blocks inherit the sample period of the input.
 Therefore, continuous-time inputs generate continuous-time outputs.
-Blocks that are not capable of accepting continuous-time signals include the Digital Filter, FIR Decimation, FIR Interpolation blocks.
+Blocks that are not capable of accepting continuous-time signals include the Biquad Filter, Discrete FIR Filter, FIR Decimation, and FIR Interpolation blocks.